-Claimants moving from Income Support, Employment and Support Allowance or Jobseekers Allowance into employment who require short term financial assistance to make the transition into employment.
+Claimants moving from Income Support, Employment and Support Allowance, Jobseekers Allowance or Universal Credit into employment who require short term financial assistance to make the transition into employment.

 Claimants who require an extra bedroom, or bedrooms, for 'visiting' children where there is shared custody and it is part of an official order that the child stays for an average of three or more days per week.